 As Mike aged, his fundraising matured.
 The neighbourhood carnival gave way to sponsorship phone calls and email blasts, seeking donations for the annual Walk to Make CF History.
 A few years later, it was time to sit in a dunk tank, step into a boxing ring with a former world champ and jump out of an airplane.
 Each new idea had the same goal in mind – to raise more money for CF than Mike had raised the year before.

 After so many years of asking – and without an idea that would top jumping out of a plane – Mike thought it was time for a different approach.
 Instead of just asking for money, Mike offered to do work in exchange for a donation.
 From weeding gardens to washing windows, Farwell4Hire was born.
-It has now grown into a staple on Waterloo Region’s fundraising calendar, generating almost $650,000 in donations since its launch in 2014.
+It has now grown into a staple on Waterloo Region’s fundraising calendar, generating more than $1-million in donations since its launch in 2014.